-Soft, decadent, moist, tender and easy Chocolate Cake recipe made in one bowl using minimal ingredients and no fancy equipments!
-Oh and this cake is accidently dairy free.
-Always top it off with heaps of Chocolate Ganache, Always.
+Decadent, soft, tender and Moist Chocolate Cake recipe made in one bowl using minimal ingredients and no fancy equipments!
+Always top it off with heaps of Chocolate Frosting.
+Always!

 - Soft, tender yet fluffy crumb